Privacy Policy

 | Web analytics data | 14 months (anonymised data) |

-| Client contact data | During the commercial relationship + applicable statutory limitation periods |
+| Client contact data provided through the online quote tool or the payment process | During the commercial relationship + applicable statutory limitation periods |

 Once the above periods have elapsed, the data shall be deleted or irreversibly anonymised.